AmelaZekovic/networked-instruments-and-python/README.md

 ## 8. Acknowledgements

-This project was developed for instructional use in laboratory exercises on remote instrument control and automated data acquisition using Python.
+This project was developed for Electronics education and remote instrument control and automated data acquisition using Python.

 ---